shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

     - Gradle version: 7.5+
     - And IDE that support Java and maven/gradle: Like Intellij Ide, Eclipse or VS code.

-Please follow the below steps to develop a simple Greeting rest service:

 Note: We use here https://code.quarkus.io  official site to bootstrap our quarkus application and use intellij ide to develop it.
-You can alos use VS Code or eclipse as well.
+You can also use VS Code or eclipse as well.

 1. Open https://code.quarkus.io and to bootstarap your quarkus application.
 Provide the folloiwng metadata:
-Group: com.company (or the default one)
+Group: com.company (or the default one)<br/>
-Artifact: quarkus-example (or the default one)
+Artifact: quarkus-example (or the default one)<br/>
-Quarkus Platform Version: latest one or the recommended one Build tool: Maven or Gradle
+Quarkus Platform Version: latest one or the recommended one<br/>
+Build tool: Maven or Gradle

 2. After adding the metadata, now it is time to add extensions/dependencies.
-As it is simple rest api that produces json Greeting response, then add RestEasy Reactive Jacksion extension.
+Ther extensions we are going add -

+    - RestEasy Reactive Jacksion
+    - Hibernate Orm Panache
+    - Quarkus JDBC Mysql (mysql driver)

 3. Click on Genrate button.
 It will produce a zip file and the file name should be your Artifact name.

-4. Unzip it and import it or open it in your favourite Ide like intellij ide.
+4. Unzip it and import it or open it in your favourite ide like intellij ide.

-Note: If you use intellij ide and want to run quarkus application from your ide, then you have to install Quarkus Tools for IntelliJ plugin from the marketplace.
+Note: If you use intellij ide and want to run quarkus application from your ide, then you have to install Quarkus Tools from the marketplace.

+## How to install Quarkus Tools in intellij ide?

-Quarkus Tools for Intelli: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide
+Quarkus Tools for Intellij: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide

 Quarkus Tools for Eclipse: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide